44mira/articles/Recursion.md

 However, this does not come without its consequence (as it is a constraint, after all).
 But like any other constraint in functional programming, there is an elegant workaround to it.

-In this article we'll take about *iteration*, in the pure functional sense, and realizing how overrated `for`-loops are.
+In this article we'll talk about *iteration*, in the pure functional sense, and realizing how overrated `for`-loops are.

 ## Recursion